 1. Living Trusts

 This is arguably the best solution, but it does require time, planning, and the services of an experienced estate-planning attorney.
 This method can be used to avoid probate if the property is transferred to the living trust before you die.
-In simple terms, you create a trust document (which is similar to a will) and name someone as the trustee after your death.
+In simple terms, you create a trust document (which is similar to a will) and name someone as the successor trustee.

 A beneficiary deed is a recorded document that transfer the title of your real property upon your death to someone you have named as your beneficiary.
-This protects real property from the probate process.
-After your death certificate has been recorded, this authorizes the title transfer by operation of law, which ensures the probate process is avoided.
+This protects real property from the probate process so long as the deed was properly recorded before you die.
+You must still record a death certificate and an affidavit of survivorship.

-In order to use this method, you must have joint ownership of property with someone else and have the “right of survivorship.”
-In this case, the surviving owner takes over the property when the second owner passes away.
+To use this method, you must have joint ownership of property with someone else and the deed must list “right of survivorship.”
+In this case, the surviving owner takes complete ownership of the property when the second owner passes away.
 Although there will be paperwork to prove the title is held by the surviving owner solely, you yet again avoid the probate process when you die (but not when the second person dies.)

 In the state of Arizona, there are two types of joint ownership:

-- Community Property with Right of Survivorship: Arizona is a “community property” state; all property acquired during marriage is jointly owned by both parties, unless they have taken legal measures to ensure property is kept separate.
-If you or your spouse holds the above form of joint ownership, the surviving spouse automatically gains sole ownership when the other one dies.
+• Community Property with Right of Survivorship: Arizona is a “community property” state; property acquired during marriage is jointly owned by both parties with some exceptions, unless they have taken legal measures to ensure property is kept separate.
+If you and your spouse hold the above form of joint ownership, the surviving spouse automatically gains sole ownership when the other one dies.

-- Joint Tenancy with Right of Survivorship: In this case, the property immediately transfers to the surviving owners when one among the group dies, with no probate required.
+• Joint Tenancy with Right of Survivorship: In this case, the property immediately transfers to the surviving owners when one among the group dies, with no probate required.
 This is a good option for couples (regardless of their marital status) when they own property together.
-Each joint tenant must own an equal share by state law.
+Each joint tenant owns an equal share by state law.

 It is possible to add a POD designation to certain bank accounts, such as certificates of deposit and savings accounts.
 This is very useful because, while your beneficiary cannot touch the money while you are still alive, once you die, he or she can take the money directly from the bank without the need for probate.